 - About 10 minutes before removing the batter from the fridge put 1 tbsp of olive oil into a baking dish approximately 28cm x 22cm (11" x 9") and put in the oven to heat the oil.

 - At this time you also need to brown the sausages, using ½ tsp of olive oil in a frying pan.
 They don't need to be cooked all the way through at this stage, only the skins need to be browned.

 - When the sausages are browned remove the tin containing the hot oil from the oven and carefully place the sausages in it, avoiding splashing the hot fat.
 Put back into the oven to reheat the oil again while you get the batter from the fridge.

 - Give the batter a final quick whisk then remove the sausages from the oven and pour the batter over the sausages.
 It should sizzle a bit if the oil is hot enough.
 It's important that you pour the batter onto hot oil, or you won't get such a crisp cooked batter on the underside and edges.

 - Place the toad-in-the-hole back in the oven and bake for 30 minutes.
 When cooked remove from oven and serve immediately.

 This is a great wheat & gluten free batter mix.
 It rises well, it's crispy on the outside, and soft on the inside.
-Just like we remember Yorkshire batter pudding should be.
+Just like I remember Yorkshire batter pudding should be.